PFC Berkut Armyansk

 The club on the basis of which "Berkut" was created, was called "Agrocapital" (Suvorovskoye) and represented the Saky Raion at the republican level.
+In 2011, Ahrokapital Suvorovske competed in the Ukrainian Amateur Cup.

 On April 30, 2016, the club's players boycotted the match against Bakhchisaray due to salary arrears, the match did not take place, and the club was awarded a forfeit defeat due to the non-appearance of the players.
 Most of the players arbitrarily left the club and were removed from the squad, and on May 12, 2016, the club withdrew from the Crimean Premier League and was disbanded.